infiniflow/ragflow-docs/website/blog/2025-10-30-ragflow-in-practice-an-intelligent-agent-for-in-depth-research-on-company-research-reports/index.md

 ### 2.4.2 Internal Research Report Retrieval Agent

 The key focus in constructing the internal research report retrieval agent lies in accurately identifying the company or stock code in user queries.
-It then invokes the Retrieval tool to search for research reports from the knowledge base and outputs the full text, ensuring that information such as data, viewpoints, conclusions, tables, and risk warnings is not omitted.
+It then invokes the Retrieval tool to search for research reports from the dataset and outputs the full text, ensuring that information such as data, viewpoints, conclusions, tables, and risk warnings is not omitted.
 This enables high-fidelity extraction of research report content.

 ![](./18.png)